Your Mid Career Advancement Services

 Mid Career Services

-This budget priced service is ideal for finding your interests, values and natural talents then matches them against 90,000 career options.
+This budget priced service is ideal for finding your interests, values and natural talents then matches them against 60,000 career options.
 You save the cost of a professional counselor.
 The key feature is our IDAK Career Match which evaluates your interests, values and natural talents and matches them to 60,000 career options, selecting the ten which fit you best.
-Two audio CDs substitute for a counselor’s individual guidance.
-All best matches are numerically coded so as to link up with websites which list employers in your local area.read more
+A Flash Drive provides audio instruction which substitutes for a counselor’s individual guidance.
+All best matches are numerically coded so as to link up with websites which list employers in your local area.

 Mike was a recent Portland, Oregon college graduate with a degree in journalism.
 He had been unsuccessful in getting a job and for two years met expenses by house painting contract work.
 His talent for writing was confirmed by his aptitude testing.
 Among the several writing outlets he considered, magazine publishing was on the top three list.
 Within three months he secured a hidden job, full time writing position with a prominent magazine in Chicago.